htcondor/htcondor/docs/version-history/development-release-series-87.rst

    after a docker job exits. :ticket:`6623`
 -  Fixed a bug where *condor_userprio* would always show zero resources in use when NEGOTIATOR_CONSIDER_PREEMPTION=false was set. :ticket:`6621`
--  Fixed a bug where “.update.ad” was not being updated atomically.
+-  Fixed a bug where ".update.ad" was not being updated atomically.
    :ticket:`6591`
 -  Fixed a bug that could cause a machine slot to become stuck in the Claimed/Busy state after a job completes. :ticket:`6597`